|

 undergraduate years, graduate and professional schools, and even

+less than half time study.
 Also, interest on student loans might be tax

+deductible!
 Note 1: .
 Beginning with tax year 2002,

 you may deduct interest paid beyond the first 60 months of repayment.